 - 3.1 BS5837: 2012 advises that soil properties should be considered as part of a tree survey report.
 This is necessary because trees can cause damage to structures founded on soils that shrink and swell with changes in moisture content (principally clays).
-Such movement is exacerbated by the influence of trees and therefore if a shrinkable soil is suspected foundations should be deigned to extend below the likely zone of seasonal moisture change. - 3.2 The British Geological Survey 1: 50,000 scale map indicates that the underlying geology of the site is shrinkable London Clay Formation Clay, Silt and Sand (Figure 1).
-Thus, if foundations are to be altered or new ones constructed they will need to be deepened beyond 1 m to take account of trees.
+Such movement is exacerbated by the influence of trees and therefore if a shrinkable soil is suspected foundations should be designed to extend below the likely zone of seasonal moisture change. - 3.2 The British Geological Survey 1: 50,000 scale map indicates that the underlying geology of the site is shrinkable Claygate Member Clay, Silt and Sand (Figure 1).
+Thus, foundations will need to be deepened beyond the usual 1m to take account of trees.
 If site specific investigations confirm shrinkable clay then foundations should be designed with reference to the National House Building Council's Standards Chapter 4.2 Building near trees.

 Figure 1.
-British Geological Survey 1: 50,000 scale map showing that the site is underlain by London Clay Formation - Clay, Silt and Sand
+British Geological Survey 1: 50,000 scale map showing that the site is underlain by Claygate Member - Clay, Silt and Sand